Live and Learn in Alaska Initiative

 Eligibility

-International students and graduate students are eligible for the participation in the initiative.
-Additionally, students who are currently paying the 150% of residency tuition rate through the Western Undergraduate Exchange (WUE) program are eligible for participation in the initiative with no action required on their part.
+International students and graduate students are eligible for participation in the initiative.
+Additionally, students who are currently paying the 150% of the residency tuition rate through the Western Undergraduate Exchange (WUE) program are eligible for participation in the initiative with no action required on their part.

 Adjustment of the Tuition Rate